ScitoVation/plethem/cran-comments.md

 ## Resubmission
 I sincerely apologise for resubmitting the package so soon.
 There was a show stopping bug in one of the primary workflow loops in the package.
 The bug has now been fixed in this version of the package.
-The package version is now updated to 1.0.1 from 1.0.0
+The package version is now updated to 1.0.1 from 1.0.0.
+NEWS.md added to note changes.
+Unicode encoding

 #R CMD CHECK results on windows